 - process any complaints

 - comply with the law regarding data sharing

-This information will include a child’s Unique Pupil Number (UPN), name, address, contact details, careers details, national curriculum assessment results, examination results, internal assessment results, school reports, behavioral information, attendance information, any exclusion information, where they go after they leave us and personal characteristics such as their ethnic group, any special educational needs or disabilities they may have as well as relevant medical information.
+This information will include: - a child’s Unique Pupil Number (UPN), name, address, contact details, carers details, national curriculum assessment results, examination results, internal assessment results, school reports, behavioural information, attendance information, any exclusion information, where they go after they leave us, personal characteristics (such as their ethnic group), any special educational needs or disabilities they may have, as well as relevant medical information.

 For pupils enrolling for post 14 qualifications, the Learning Records Service will give us the unique learner number (ULN) and may also give us details about your learning or qualifications.

 Whilst the majority of pupil information you provide to us is mandatory, some of it is provided to us on a voluntary basis.
 In order to comply with the General Data Protection Regulation, we will inform you whether you are required to provide certain pupil information to us or if you have a choice in this.